mediasuitenz/mappy/README.md

 ##### dataSources

 Defines the data sources that the layers can use.
+There are currently 3 options
+- `longPoll` for refreshing the data from a URL on an interval
+- `singlePoll` to only load the data from a URL once
+- `local` to not load any data automatically.
+Layer data can be added via `map.pushToDataService(dataSourceName, geojsonData)`

 Data source definitions should be in format:
 ```js